PurpleKingdomGames/indigo-website/indigodocs/gameloop/outcome.md

 title: Outcome Type
 ---

-> This pages has not yet been reviewed for compatibility with version 0.7.0.
-Details may now be incorrect.

 ## What is an Outcome?

 The `Outcome` type is one you'll see a lot.

-At the end of updating the model or the view model, you must always produce an Outcome.
+All of the key functions produce an Outcome.
 An Outcome is the combination of an updated piece of state, and a list of `GlobalEvent`s that updating the state produced.
-It can also represent an error you may or may not be able to recover from.
+It can also represent an error that you may or may not be able to recover from.

 For example, let's say you update your game's model, and it turns out that the player has lost the game somehow.
 You might need to do two things: